My friend has been depressed and has started talking about ending it all. What can I do?

 In some parts of New Zealand Victim Support has bereavement support services, providing ongoing practical and emotional support, information and liason with other services.

-You can also try one of the many counselling services available - for example Skylight’s Waves programme), as well as the services offered by the organisations listed in the previous answer.
+You can also try one of the many counselling services available - for example Skylight’s Waves programme), as well as organisations who can help someone feeling suicidal.

 You might also find it helpful to join a support group.
-You can look for a support group on the Mental Health Foundation website.
+You can look for a support group on the Family Services directory.

 You might be interested in starting up a support group.
 The Mental Health Foundation has a handbook, Support groups for suicide loss, which was written specifically for people wanting to start up a support group.